Revelation 4:9

 John was weeping, but he was told to weep

 not.
-Most of the times when humans sorrow, they could look at things in such a
+Most of the times when humans sorrow, they would not sorrow if they could

 No man can do this, but Jesus can because